agriculturegovau/agds-next/.github/pull_request_template.md

 - [ ] Prefix the PR title with the slug of the package or component - e.g. `accordion: Updated padding` or `docs: Updated header links`
 - [ ] Describe the changes clearly in the PR description
 - [ ] Read and check your code before tagging someone for review
+- [ ] Create a changeset file by running `yarn changeset`.
+[Learn more about change management](https://design-system.agriculture.gov.au/guides/change-management).

 **Testing**